rizinorg/rizin/doc/rzil.md

 So far, this is only an implementation detail, but does not actually affect the language itself.
-However, as there are also certain limitations of OCaml's type system, our dynamic typing opens up other possibilities.
+However, as there are also certain limitations of OCaml's type system, our dynamic typing does open up other possibilities.

 For instance, the `append` op is used for appending two bitvectors of arbitrary sizes.
 Intuitively, the result's size would be the operands' numbers of bits added together, motivating a signature that would look somewhat like this:
 `append : 'b bitv -> 'c bitv -> ('b + 'c) bitv`.
-This however is simply not possible in OCaml, so BAP resorts to specify the result size explicitly as an argument and defines `append` to apply an extra cast after appending: `append :
+This however is simply not possible in OCaml, so BAP resorts to specify the result size explicitly as an argument and defines `append`'s semantics to apply an extra cast after
-'a Bitv.t Value.sort -> 'b bitv -> 'c bitv -> 'a bitv` This solves the problem
+appending: `append : 'a Bitv.t Value.sort -> 'b bitv -> 'c bitv -> 'a bitv`.
-of typing, but makes the op's semantics somewhat more complicated.
+This solves the problem of typing, but makes the op's semantics somewhat more complicated.

 In contrast, RzIL's `append` always has the resulting size as the sum of the operand sizes, simplifying the semantics.